Looking for some easy Filipino recipes?

 These meals may not be diet-friendly, but they sure will make your tummy happy.

-If you’re bored with your usual weeknight routine, why not try something new and exciting?
+So if you’re bored with your usual weeknight routine, why not try something new and exciting?

 These 30 traditional Filipino dishes will transform your meal from meh to memorable.
+Guaranteed!

 Kare-Kare is an umami-rich stew made of oxtail, tripe, and vegetables swimming in a thick peanut sauce.